Have You Experienced Workplace Discrimination in Los Angeles?

 Racism and discrimination in the workplace still exist in America.
 Hiring an employment attorney in Los Angeles can help you get justice if you have been fired, demoted, or otherwise mistreated because of your race.
 If you have suffered from such an injustice, it is not in your head.
 The country is still struggling to deal with its legacy of racism.
-A Los Angeles workplace lawyer can help you get compensation if you have been wronged.
-An attorney for experiencing discrimination at work can help you hold the right people accountable.
+A Los Angeles workplace attorney can help you get compensation if you have been wronged.
+An attorney for experiencing discrimination in the office can help you hold the right people accountable.

 Racism: Here from the Beginning